wanglab-uark/wlabpylib/README.md

-# WangLab Python Tool Kit
+# WangLab Python Toolkit

-Tool kit for data analysis in Wang Lab @ the University of Arkansas
+Toolkit for data analysis in Wang Lab @ the University of Arkansas.
+It provides a Python package `wanglabpy`.

+## Install